-- Inconsistency of services depending on where you live. - It is confusing and not sure if you had a carers assessment, so many people visit. - Uncertain when hospital discharge will happen and the support that will be in place.
+- 1) Inconsistency on services depending on where you live. - 2) It is confusing and not sure if you had a carers assessment, so many people visit. - 3) Uncertain when hospital discharge will happen and the support that will be in place.